Nonprofit Leadership Certificate

 To obtain the certificate and CNP credential, students must meet five program requirements, including fulfillment of a 300-hour internship at a nonprofit organization.

-- Meet with North Park’s campus director, Pam Schilling, to officially register in the program.
+- Meet with North Park’s campus director, Jacqueline Babb, to officially register in the program.

 - Successfully complete five core courses (18 semester hours)